FAQ

 No. You can be an BitVPN affiliate with absolutely no costs.

 Setting up an account is very easy and it's completely FREE.
-You don't have to pay for becoming an affiliate.
+You don't have

 To sign up just go to the Signup Form page and fill out your information.
 After you submit your information, you will receive an email message with a Activation link.